nicespoon/retro-adsb-radar/README.md

 # Retro ADS-B Radar ✈

 Aircraft radar display built with Python and Pygame.
-Visualises real-time aircraft positions and metadata from a local tar1090 server, with a retro CRT-style interface.
+Visualises real-time aircraft positions and metadata from a local tar1090 server, with a retro interface.

 ![Retro ADS-B Radar Screenshot](screenshot.png)